-In a distribution system where the supplier exclusively allocates a territory or a customer group to one or more buyers, the main possible competition risks are market partitioning, which may facilitate price discrimination, and reduced intra- brand competition, in particular in the context of sole exclusivity.
-When most, all, or the strongest of the suppliers active in a market operate an exclusive distribution system, this may also soften inter-brand competition and facilitate collusion, both at the supplier and the distribution level.
-Lastly, exclusive distribution may lead to the foreclosure of other distributors and thereby reduce intra-brand competition at the distribution level.
+In a distribution system where the supplier allocates a territory or customer group exclusively to one or more buyers, the main possible competition risks are market partitioning, which may facilitate price discrimination, and reduced intra- brand competition.
+When most or all of the strongest suppliers active in a market operate an exclusive distribution system, this may also soften inter-brand competition and/or facilitate collusion, at both the supplier and the distributor levels.
+Lastly, exclusive distribution may lead to the foreclosure of other distributors and thereby reduce both inter-brand and intra-brand competition at the distributor level.

-Exclusive distribution agreements are exempted by the VBER where both the supplier's and the buyer's market share each do not exceed 30% and where they do not contain any hardcore restrictions.
-An exclusive distribution agreement can still benefit from the safe harbour provided by the VBER if combined with other non- hardcore vertical restraints, such as a non- compete obligation limited to five years, quantity forcing or exclusive purchasing.
-However, where the number of exclusive distributors is not limited and determined in proportion to the allocated territory or customer group in such a way as to secure a certain volume of business that preserves their investment efforts, such a distribution system is unlikely to bring about efficiency-enhancing effects.
-Where appreciable anti-competitive effects occur, the benefit of the VBER is likely to be withdrawn.
+Exclusive distribution agreements can benefit from the exemption provided by Article 2(1) of Regulation (EU) X, provided that the supplier's and the buyer's market share do not exceed 30%, the agreement does not contain any hardcore restrictions within the meaning of Article 4 of Regulation (EU) X, and the number of distributors appointed per exclusive territory or customer group does not exceed five.
+An exclusive distribution agreement can still benefit from the safe harbour provided by Regulation (EU) X if it is combined with other non- hardcore vertical restraints, such as a non- compete obligation not exceeding five years, quantity forcing or exclusive purchasing.

-The remainder of this section provides guidance for the assessment of exclusive distribution agreements in individual cases above the 30% market share threshold.
+The exemption provided by Article 2(1) of Regulation (EU) X is limited to a maximum of five distributors per exclusive territory or customer group, in order to preserve the incentive of the distributors to invest in promoting and selling the supplier’s goods or services, while providing the supplier with sufficient flexibility to organise its distribution system.
+Above that number, there is an increased risk that the exclusive distributors may free-ride on each other’s investments, thereby eliminating the efficiency that exclusive distribution is intended to achieve.

-The number of distributors to which a territory or a customer groups has been exclusively allocated is important for the assessment of the exclusive distribution system.
-The higher the number of distributors, the lower the reduction of intra-brand competition is but also the lower the likelihood that the exclusive distributors have an incentive to invest in order to develop that brand and promote the product(s) of the supplier.
+For the exclusive distribution system to benefit from the exemption provided by Article 2(1) of Regulation (EU) X, the appointed distributors must be protected from active sales into the exclusive territory or to the exclusive customer group by all the supplier’s other buyers.
+Where a supplier appoints more than one distributor for an exclusive territory or customer group, all these distributors must likewise be protected from active sales into the exclusive territory or to the exclusive customer group by all the supplier’s other buyers, but active and passive sales by these distributors within the exclusive territory or customer group cannot be restricted.
+Where, for practical reasons and not with the object of preventing parallel trade, the exclusive territory or customer group is not protected from active sales by certain buyers for a temporary period, for example where the supplier modifies the exclusive distribution system and requires time to re-negotiate active sales restrictions with certain buyers, the exclusive distribution system may still benefit from the exemption provided by Article 2(1) of Regulation (EU) X.